AustinCodingAcademy/alumni-gitbook/2019-summer/2-personal-brand.md

 * If you could add one feature OR make one improvement to this project, what would it be?
 * What's one fun fact or random/quirky aspect of this project?

-Before real-world interviews, you should have at least 2 project stories prepared.
+Before real-world interviews, go through this process and prepare a project story for at least 2 projects.

 ### Developer stories